We may receive a commission on purchases made from links.

 Is Manscaped still in business?

 Even with their "Shark Tank" deal falling through, Manscaped is amongst the most successful businesses to be featured on the show.
 While they still largely advertise for below-the-belt care, their line of products has expanded to all areas of men's upkeep from beards to nails and even nose hair trimmers.
 You think of it, there's a way to get your hands on their items.
 Of course, the widest selection of Manscaped products can be found on their website.
-However, the brand can also be found on Amazon and major retailers such as Target, Macy's, Walgreens, Best Buy, Men's Warehouse, and Wal-Mart.
+However, the brand and their best-selling products — such as the Lawn Mower 5.0 Ultra, the Beard Hedger, and the Weed Whacker 2.0 — can also be found on Amazon and major retailers such as Target, Macy's, Walgreens, Best Buy, Men's Warehouse, and Wal-Mart.

-Outside of their partnership with the UFC, Manscaped is also an official sponsor of the San Francisco 49ers, Sacramento State University, the American Ultimate Disc League, and the Ball State Cardinals, to name a few.
-Manscaped is projected to hit $500 million in sales by the end of 2023, with estimates of their net worth spanning from $750 million to $1 billion.
+Outside of their partnership with the UFC, Manscaped has also been an official sponsor of the San Francisco 49ers, Sacramento State University, the American Ultimate Disc League, and the Ball State Cardinals, to name a few.
+Estimates of their net worth span from $750 million to $1 billion.

 What's next for Manscaped?